Squirrelistic/sgbr/README.md

 ## TL;DR ##

-Reduces the size of Google Books statistics by aggregating 'per year' data and filtering out the garbage.<br/>
+Reduces the size of [Google Books Ngram](https://books.google.com/ngrams) statistics by aggregating 'per year' data and filtering out the garbage.<br/>
 Saves data to SQL Server database directly from compressed gzip files.

+## Disclaimer ##

+Squirrelistic Ltd is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Google™, or any of its subsidiaries or its affiliates.

 ## Overview ##